DileepaH/AssurityProject/README.md

 - Name  = "Carbon credits"
 - CanRelist = true
-- The Promotions element with Name = "Gallery" has a Description that contains the text "2x larger image"
+- The Promotions element with Name = "Gallery" has a Description that contains the text "Good position in category"

 ## Prerequisits